Mohammed Shami: Domestic abuse allegations

 In March 2018, a First Information Report was lodged against Shami and members of his family by his wife, Hasin Jahan, citing domestic violence and adultery.
 Shami was charged with offences relating to domestic violence, attempted murder, poisoning and criminal intimidation.
 Shami denied all of the allegations, stating that they were a conspiracy and had been made to distract him from cricket.
 The Board of Control for Cricket in India (BCCI) withheld Shami from their national contracts list as a result of the allegations.
 His wife also claimed that Shami had been involved in match-fixing.
 This was investigated by the anti-corruption unit run by the BCCI and on 22 March the board reinstated Shami's national contract, clearing him of the corruption charges.

 On 2 September 2019, a court in Alipore issued an arrest warrant against Shami in connection to the domestic violence charges, providing him with 15 days after his return to India to turn himself in.
-(Note: Shami was touring the West Indies with the Indian side at the time the arrest warrant was issued.)
+(Note: Shami was touring the West Indies with the Indian team at the time the arrest warrant was issued.)
 The warrant was stayed by a district court on 9 September because the court that had issued the warrant failed to issue a summons to appear in court after filing the charge sheet.
 (Note: In India, an arrest warrant should only be filed after the defendant fails to appear before the court after having been issued with a summons.)
 In July 2025, the Calcutta High Court ordered Indian cricketer Mohammad Shami to pay ₹4 lakh per month in interim maintenance—₹1.5 lakh to his estranged wife, Hasin Jahan, and ₹2.5 lakh to their daughter—amid ongoing domestic violence proceedings.

 Victim of online abuse

-In October 2021, Shami, the only Muslim player in India's side at the time, became victim to an online trolling campaign and was subjected to a range of abuse, much of it Islamophobic, on social media following India's loss to Pakistan during the 2021 ICC Men's T20 World Cup.
+In October 2021, Shami, the only Muslim player in India's team at the time, became victim to an online trolling campaign and was subjected to a range of abuse, much of it Islamophobic, on social media following India's loss to Pakistan during the 2021 ICC Men's T20 World Cup.
 He had conceded 43 runs during the match and was India's most expensive bowler.
 Several current and former cricketers, including India's then captain, Virat Kohli, publicly supported Shami following the abuse, with Kohli specifically addressing the Islamophobic nature of the abuse Shami had received.